Internal regulation

 For Primary school

-• Students must never leave the school during the day without exceptional written authorisation from their parents.
+Students may not leave the premises during the school day without an exceptional written authorization from their parents specifying pickup arrangements.

-• The school reminds that for any student who leaves the school premises without authorization, the establishment is no longer liable.
+The school emphasizes that if a student leaves the premises without authorization, the school can no longer be held responsible.

 2.II.4 Conditions for moving students outside the school